HARPTech/RCore/README.md

-This repository contains the RMaster library.
-It is designed to be included on microcontrollers, smartphones, embedded devices, computers and even websites and has no dependencies other than the C standard library.
+This repository contains the RCore library.
+It is designed to be included on microcontrollers, smartphones, embedded devices, computers and even websites and has no dependencies other than the C standard library and the embedded klib.